Carcassonne Is a Cassoulet in Stone Form: Eating Duck, Drinking Wine, and Surviving the Medieval Theme Park

 Hours: 12:00–14:00, 19:00–21:30

 Right in the heart of the medieval city, this place could easily phone it in given the location.
 Instead, they serve one of the most reliable cassoulets in Carcassonne.
-The dining room has that slightly formal French bistro feel—white tablecloths, attentive service—and there's a terrace for people-watching.
-They also offer a vegetarian cassoulet, which purists might scoff at but which I appreciate as an option.
+The dining room has that slightly formal French bistro feel—white tablecloths, attentive but not obsequious service—and there is a terrace for people-watching that manages to feel privileged rather than exposed.
+They also offer a vegetarian cassoulet, which purists might scoff at but which I appreciate as an option when you have eaten duck three meals in a row and your body is beginning to resemble a confit preparation.

 La Table de Franck Putelat